DataDog/documentation/content/en/account_management/plan_and_usage/usage_details.md

 {{< img src="account_management/billing/TimeGranularity.png" alt="Time intervals on usage graphs" style="width:100%; align:left" >}}

-## Billable On-demand Pills and Committed Lines
+## Billable on-demand pills and committed lines

 <div class="alert alert-warning">This feature is in beta.
 To request access and confirm your organization meets the feature criteria, contact your account representative or <a href="https://docs.datadoghq.com/help/">Customer Support</a>.</div>

 Billable on-demand pills highlight the portion of billable usage that is on-demand usage.
 The dashed `Committed` line shows commitments per product, without any allotments (such as Custom Metrics or Containers).

-{{< img src="static/images/account_management/plan_and_usage/MTD-billable-and-committed-lines.png" alt="Billable on-demand pills and committed usage lines on trends graphs." style="width:100%; align:left" >}}
+{{< img src="account_management/plan_and_usage/MTD-billable-and-committed-lines.png" alt="Billable on-demand pills and committed usage lines on trends graphs." style="width:100%; align:left" >}}

 ## Top custom metrics